syncfusion-content/blazor-docs/blazor/datagrid/how-to/enable-or-disable-grid.md

 You can enable or disable the Grid component by adding the attributes for the Grid and applying the style accordingly.

-In the following sample, the `SfRadioButton` is rendered.
-Using the [ValueChange](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfRadioButton-1.html#Syncfusion_Blazor_Buttons_SfRadioButton_1_ValueChange) event of the `SfRadioButton`, you can enable or disable the Grid component.
+In the following sample, the `SfRadioButton` is rendered: Using the [ValueChange](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfRadioButton-1.html#Syncfusion_Blazor_Buttons_SfRadioButton_1_ValueChange) event of the `SfRadioButton`, you can enable or disable the Grid component.

 ```cshtml
 @using Syncfusion.Blazor.Grids